GitHubKing23/ironthrivebeta/README.md

 ## Affiliate CMS

-The app includes a simple admin page to manage affiliate products.
-Click **Admin** in the navigation bar to add new products with a name, image, description, and link.
+The app includes a simple admin area to manage affiliate products.
+Use the **Admin ▾** dropdown in the navigation bar and choose **Affiliate CMS** (path `/admin/affiliates`) to add new products with a name, image, description, and link.
 These entries are saved in your browser's localStorage and displayed on the Affiliates page.

 ## Aesthetic Updates